 Pages and blogs

-Pages live in a page tree, where they can be nested and organised hierarchically, so you can have pages under pages (under pages).
+- Published pages are accessed from the Pages section of the space sidebar.
+Pages live in a page tree and can be nested and organized hierarchically, so you can have pages under pages (under pages).
 This lets you give your content structure and highlight relationships between pages, such as when you have a parent page about cats, and then child pages under that about different breeds of cats.